IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_blog.md

 **What your blog should contain?**
 * *Weekly Project Progress*
-  * at least, 1 post per week.
-The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar), but may also include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your project.
+  * at least, 1 post per week DUE 10am on Wednesdays.
+  * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).

-* *Milestones / Tasks that have been completed*
+  * Milestones / Tasks that have been completed
-  * Include visual and/or audio documentation.
   * Include who or what was involved.
+  * Include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your project.
   * If you do not do anything for the week, write **I did not work on this project this week.**

 * *Sourced & Annotated Research / Reference / Inspiration*